 Bronchitis is inflammation of the bronchi which is the main passageways in the lungs.
-The inflammation is usually caused by bacterial, virus, allergies or autoimmune diseases.
+Generally, the inflammation is usually caused by bacterial, virus, allergies or autoimmune diseases.
 It is characterized by prolonged severe coughing which can last for several weeks.
 Young infants and the elderly are susceptible to this condition.

 Causes of bronchitis